lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 ### Running LaVague with WSL 1

-We are aware that users have been unable to use LaVague in WSL1 - this is due to known compatibilty issues with GUI application in WSL1.
+We are aware that users have been unable to use LaVague in WSL1 - this is due to known compatibility issues with GUI application in WSL1.
 This should be resolved by [updating to WSL2](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).

 ## Navigation errors